NatalieMonique111/techtonica-assignments/README.md

 # techtonica-assignments
 techtonica-assignments

-This are my techtonica assignments!
+These files are my techtonica assignments!
 In this repo I have learned the fundamentals of the PERN stack.